ektagarg/ektagarg.com/content/posts/goodbye-2020.md

 ---
 title: "Tech talks 2020"
 date: 2020-12-31T09:01:58+05:30
 description: "And 2020 came to end!
 It was both challenging and exciting for me.
-This year, I got the opportunity to give talks in Gophercon Eupore, Gophercon Turkey."
+This year, I got the opportunity to give talks at Gophercon Eupore, Gophercon Turkey."
 tags: [Gophercon, Talks]
 featured_image: "/images/tech-talks-2020/eu-t.png"
 categories: Talks
 comment : true
 ---
 This year has been a roller coaster ride for me, and I guess, for most people.
 Things were so uncertain.
 Even during this time of uncertainty, some of the tech communities have gone completely online and done a tremendous job of organizing conferences.
-This blog is about all the talks in gave at various conferences this year and all of them are related to [Go](https://golang.org/).
+This blog is about all the talks I gave at various conferences this year and all of them are related to [Go](https://golang.org/).

 ## Go
 One of the great things which I feel [Go](https://golang.org/) offers is __clarity__ and __ease-of-use__.
 I have started working in Go around a year and a half back and I am still exploring a lot of its features.